blackducksoftware/bd_scan_yocto_via_sbom/README.md

                               CVE check output file
         -o OUTPUT, --output OUTPUT
                               Specify output SBOM SPDX file for manual upload (if specified then BD project will not be created automatically and CVE patching not supported)
+        --get_oe_data         Download and use OE data to check layers, versions & revisions --oe_data_folder FOLDER
+                              Folder to contain OE data files - if files do not exist they will be downloaded, if files exist then will be used without download
         --debug               Debug logging mode
         --logfile LOGFILE     Logging output file